 Milk Steamer vs Milk Frother Recap

-Steamed milk involves adding air and pressurized steam to foam and heat the milk and, therefore, steamed milk is always hot.
+Steamed milk involves adding air and pressurized steam to foam and heat the milk.
+Therefore, steamed milk is always hot.
 Frothed milk, on the other hand, can be hot or cold.

 Although electric milk steamers that are attached to espresso machines are relatively costlier, their advantages outweigh the cost and make them ideal for both home and commercial use.